Coleman Hell among wave of musicians sharing their own mental health struggles

 TORONTO — Coleman Hell didn't think he'd feel so depressed when his career was going so well.

-After two Juno Award nominations and with his debut single "2 Heads" in heavy rotation on mainstream radio, it seemed like all of his dreams were coming true.
+After two Juno Award nominations and with his banjo-infused electronic single "2 Heads" in heavy rotation on mainstream radio, it seemed like all of his dreams were coming true.

 But as the party happened outside, the singer often found himself confined to his bedroom.
 It was like magnets were pulling him towards his mattress against his will, he said.

-"It's this weird middle ground where you want to move but you can't," the Thunder Bay, Ont. performer said of the experience, which happened about a year ago.
+"It's this weird middle ground where you want to move but you can't," the Thunder Bay, Ont., performer said of the experience, which he was in the throes of about a year ago.

-"Manic" isn't part of a new album launch — or even a song Hell planned to release — but he said the longer it sat with him, the more he felt the song could be of value in revealing his struggles.
+"Manic" isn't part of a new album launch — or even a song Hell planned to release — but he said the longer it sat with him, the more he felt there could be value in revealing his struggles.

 "I hadn't come across a lot of songs that described the experience in any visceral sort of way," he said.